MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/performance-tips.md

 A smaller custom visual plugin size results in:

-* faster download time
+* Faster download time
-* faster installation whenever the visual is run
+* Faster installation whenever the visual is run

 These third party resources can help you decrease your plugin size, by finding ways for you to [remove unused code](https://web.dev/remove-unused-code/) or [tree-shaking and code-splitting](https://www.azavea.com/blog/2019/03/07/lessons-on-tree-shaking-lodash/).